Table of contents

 1. Day 1: Dive into the historical treasures of Buda.

-2. Day 2: Immerse yourself in the cultural vibrancy of Pest.
+2. Day 2: Immerse yourself in the energetic culture of Pest.

-3. Day 3: Explore the charming streets and unique landmarks scattered across both sides of the river.
+3. Day 3: See the quaint villages and the stunning landmarks in both the banks of the river.

 Importance of Planning for a Successful Trip

-Creating a well-thought-out itinerary is crucial for making the most out of your visit.
+It's important to plan a good itinerary so that you don't waste any time during your visit.
 Detailed planning ensures you don't miss iconic sights like Fisherman's Bastion or the Hungarian Parliament Building.
-It also allows room for spontaneous moments—like discovering a hidden café or enjoying an unscheduled sunset cruise on the Danube.
+This is also beneficial to leaves room for being adventurous and to enjoy other activities you did not plan for, like discovering a hidden café or enjoying an unscheduled sunset cruise on the Danube.

 • Budget Management: A plan helps keep track of expenses, avoiding unexpected costs.